Magenic/migrationlabs/nodejs/README.md

 <a href="https://www.youtube.com/watch?v=OdigLuK09NE" target="_blank">https://www.youtube.com/watch?v=OdigLuK09NE</a>

-## Making a Azure Container Repository ##
+## Making a Azure Container Registry ##

-1. Go the marketplace and search for 'Container Repository'
+1. Go the marketplace and search for 'Container Registry'
 2. Click add...
-3. Give your repository a name and a resource group (not the same RG as your K8s instance is in) ideally in the same data-center as the other Azure resources you are making (use region 'West US' if possible)
+3. Give your registry a name and a resource group (not the same RG as your K8s instance is in) ideally in the same data-center as the other Azure resources you are making (use region 'West US' if possible)
 4. Grab 3 values
     * Name: `{your registry name}`
     * URL: `{your registry name}.azurecr.io`